Intermesh/groupoffice-docs/using/dokuwiki.rst

 	// ( example: $conf['manager'] = 'admin,testuser'; )
 	$conf['manager'] = '[manager]';

 The modification of the files is now complete.
-Now log into Group-Office, go to the Dokuwiki tab and click on "Settings".
+Now log into GroupOffice, go to the Dokuwiki tab and click on "Settings".
 Set the correct url and title for Dokuwiki and click on "Ok". (example url: http://localhost/dokuwiki)

-Now Dokuwiki should be accessible through Group-Office.
+Now Dokuwiki should be accessible through GroupOffice.

 .. tip:: You may want to disable the login/logout button from DokuWiki.
 This can be done by editing the file `main.php` of the DokuWiki template.
 Remove this line: